-Roadmap: in the short term, the focus will be on improvements in the data quality (conversion factors, quantities, location, invoice entries) of purchasing data.
-Including the implementation of further controls to eliminate any duplicate entries (or similar issues) in Sika's general spend management system.
-Additionally, improvement and maintenance of local master data to improve the transparency and coverage of the locations of Sika raw material suppliers will be addressed.
+Roadmap: in the short term, the focus will be on improvements in the data quality (conversion factors, quantities, location) of purchasing data.
+Additionally, improvement and maintenance of local master data to improve the transparency and coverage of the locations of third-party suppliers will be addressed.

-11 The supplier postal code may refer to the HQ location of the legal entity and not to the production site.
+7 The supplier postal code may refer to the HQ location of the legal entity and not to the production site.

-12 The distances of proxy routes were calculated using the tool Online Freight Shipping & Transit Time Calculator at Searates.com.

-A 15 % uplift was applied to all distances- in alignment with the GLEC framework.
+8 The distances of proxy routes were calculated using the tool online Freight Shipping & Transit Time Calculator at Searates.com.
+A 15% uplift was applied to all distances in alignment with the GLEC framework.

-Category 5 Waste generated in operations
+Waste generated in operations

 GHG emissions from waste treatment were based on data obtained from the Sika S&O corporate reporting system.
-Waste by weight was collected at factory level through the quarterly Sika corporate reporting system.
+Waste by weight and wastewater by volume was collected at factory level through the quarterly Sika corporate reporting system.
 This reporting includes production waste and non-production waste.
 The waste is categorized based on destination (landfill, incineration, reuse) and type (hazardous, non-hazardous).
-The destination "reuse" refers to recycling and reuse in external facilities.
-The weight of waste allocated to relevant destinations was multiplied with appropriate emission factors.
+The wastewater is categorized into destination (sewage, off-site treatment, ground, sea).
+The weight of waste and the volume of wastewater allocated to relevant destinations was multiplied with appropriate emission factors.
 For recycled waste, average emission factors for transportation to recycling facility gate were applied.

-Roadmap: In the medium-run, collect additional insights and data on incineration with or without energy recovery.
+Roadmap: In the medium term, the focus will be on collecting additional insights and data on incineration with or without energy recovery.